William Daniel Phillips

 William Daniel Phillips (born November 5, 1948) is an American physicist.
-He shared the Nobel Prize in Physics, in 1997, with Steven Chu and Claude Cohen-Tannoudji.
+He shared the Nobel Prize in Physics in 1997 with Steven Chu and Claude Cohen-Tannoudji.

 Biography

-Phillips was born to William Cornelius Phillips of Juniata, Pennsylvania, and Mary Catherine Savino of Ripacandida, Italy.
+Phillips was born on November 5, 1948, in Wilkes-Barre, Pennsylvania, to William Cornelius Phillips of Juniata, Pennsylvania, and Mary Catherine Savino of Ripacandida, Italy.
 He is of Italian descent on his mother's side and of Welsh descent on his father's side.
 His parents moved to Camp Hill (near Harrisburg, Pennsylvania) in 1959, where he attended high school and graduated valedictorian of his class in 1966.
 He graduated from Juniata College in 1970 summa cum laude.
 After that he received his physics doctorate from the Massachusetts Institute of Technology.
-In 1978 he joined NIST.
+In 1978, he joined National Bureau of Standards (currently NIST).

 In 1996, he received the Albert A. Michelson Medal from The Franklin Institute.

-Phillips' doctoral thesis concerned the magnetic moment of the proton in H2O.
+Phillips's doctoral thesis concerned the magnetic moment of the proton in H2O.
 He later did some work with Bose–Einstein condensates.
 In 1997 he won the Nobel Prize in Physics together with Claude Cohen-Tannoudji and Steven Chu for his contributions to laser cooling, a technique to slow the movement of gaseous atoms in order to better study them, at the National Institute of Standards and Technology, and especially for his invention of the Zeeman slower.

 Phillips is also a professor of physics, which is part of the University of Maryland College of Computer, Mathematical, and Natural Sciences at University of Maryland, College Park.

 Phillips is one of the 20 American recipients of the Nobel Prize in Physics to sign a letter addressed to President George W. Bush in May 2008, urging him to "reverse the damage done to basic science research in the Fiscal Year 2008 Omnibus Appropriations Bill" by requesting additional emergency funding for the Department of Energy’s Office of Science, the National Science Foundation, and the National Institute of Standards and Technology.

 He was one of the 35 Nobel laureates who signed a letter urging President Obama to provide a stable $15 billion per year support for clean energy research, technology and demonstration.

 He is one of three well-known scientists and Methodist laity who have involved themselves in the religion and science dialogue.
 The other two scientists and fellow Methodists are chemist Charles Coulson and 1981 Nobel laureate Arthur Leonard Schawlow.

 In October 2010, Phillips participated in the USA Science and Engineering Festival's lunch with a laureate program where middle and high school students got to engage in an informal conversation with a Nobel Prize-winning scientist over a brown-bag lunch.
 Phillips is also a member of the USA Science and Engineering Festival's advisory board.

+Phillips has served as a member, and later as an associated member, on the Commission on Symbols, Units, Nomenclature, Atomic Masses and Fundamental Constants (C2) of the International Union of Pure and Applied Physics from 2011 to 2024.